-Finally, assessing if baselines give TP estimates independent of environmental influence for higher order consumers (i.e., fishes) serves as a crucial check that the baseline is working how it is intended.
+Finally, assessing if baselines give TP estimates independent of environmental influence for higher order consumers (i.e., fishes) serves as a crucial check that the baseline is working as intended.
 But interpretation of “independence of the environmental gradient” is subjective to how TP is (or is not) expected to change with the environmental gradient.
-We echo the call by (Kjeldgaard et al. 2021) for the need of independent sources to inform these expectations.
+We echo the call by (Kjeldgaard et al. 2021) for the need of independent information regarding dietary composition to inform these expectations.
 Previous methods for selecting suitable baselines have either not used this criterion (Anderson and Cabana 2007) or have used mixing models to assess if diets changed along the environmental gradient which are still dependent on stable isotopes (Kristensen et al. 2016).
 Based on stable isotope data, brown trout exhibited substantial shifts in resource use along the environmental gradient even after baseline corrections using most of the taxonomic groups and functional feeding groups.
-Stomach Content Analysis, which is independent of stable isotopes, corroborated this shift in resource use, indicating the shift was not an artifact of environmental variation in δ15N along the longitudinal stream gradient.
+Stomach content analysis, which is independent of stable isotope information, corroborated this shift in resource use, indicating the shift was not an artifact of environmental variation in δ15N along the longitudinal stream gradient.

 Optimal Baselines

-A recent review found that most studies in aquatic systems that calculate TP using stable isotopes use herbivores (e.g., Grazers) as baselines (Kjeldgaard et al. 2021), but results in our system and in Danish Lowland streams found that Simuliidae (detritivores/filterers) fit all four criteria for optimal baselines (Table 1; (Kristensen et al. 2016)).
+A recent review found that most studies in aquatic systems that calculate TP using stable isotopes use herbivores (e.g., Grazers) as baselines (Kjeldgaard et al. 2021).
+In our study, the grazer feeding group would be considered a suitable baseline for four of the five fish species (the exception being creek chub, Fig. 6B).
+But the grazer feeding group was not as effective a baseline as Simuliidae in our system and in Danish Lowland streams (Kristensen et al. 2016).
+Simuliidae (detritivores/filterers) fit all four criteria for optimal baselines (Table 1) and in both stream systems removed or greatly reduced the effect of environmental variation in δ15N on TP estimates of fishes.
 The prevalence of using herbivores in the literature may be a result of previous work that selected Phesonid grazing snails as optimal because they exhibited the lowest within site mean δ15N as an indicator of low omnivory (Anderson and Cabana 2007).
-But, as previously discussed, low within site mean δ15N may not be the best indicator of low omnivory and Filterers were not well distributed in our study system.
-Our results coupled with those in Danish Lowland streams indicate that taxonomic groups that exhibit filter feeding may be particularly good baseline indicators (Kristensen et al. 2016).
-Further, long-lived bivalves with longer tissue turnover rates that are thought to be the pinnacle of baselines corroborate this conclusion because they are Filterers (Jardine et al. 2014).
-Additionally, Filterers may serve as good baselines because seston was the best basal resource compartment for removing the influence of the environmental gradient on TP of fishes (Table 1).
+But grazing snails were not well distributed in our study system, occurring at only 5 of 16 study sites.
+Our results coupled with those in Danish Lowland streams indicate that taxonomic groups that exhibit filter feeding, such as Simuliidae, may be particularly good baseline indicators (Kristensen et al. 2016).
+Another filter feeding group sometimes considered an optimal baseline are long-lived bivalves with longer tissue turnover rates (Jardine et al. 2014).
+However, as with snails, bivalves did not meet the criteria for wide distribution as they occurred in only x of our 16 sites.
+Filterers may serve as good baselines because their main food source, seston, was the best basal resource compartment for removing the influence of the environmental gradient on TP of fishes (Table 1).

 Although Simuliidae fit all four criteria, Hydropyschidae, the third taxonomic group with the lowest CV, effectively removed the influence of the longitudinal gradient on the TP of the five fishes in our study (Table 1).
 Successful removal of the influence of the longitudinal gradient on TP suggests that Hydropsychidae could be an effective baseline indicator even though it had higher within site CV values than Simuliidae.
 Hydropsychidae were categorized as omnivores in our study, but some species exhibit filter feeding strategies (Ficsor & Csabai, 2021).
 Even though Hydropyschidae appears to effectively remove the influence of the longitudinal gradient on TP in our system, we advise caution when using Hydropyschidae in other systems.